Lifetime long for the sport: A feature on Luci Damuth

 “[Damuth] is an outstanding young lady who puts others before herself and excels in everything she puts her mind to,” Sparks said.
 “I am very excited to see where swimming and school continues to take her.”

-About Chloe Blumke 33 Articles
+About Chloe Blumke 39 Articles

-Chloe Blumke is a junior and this is her third year being a staff writer for the Roar.
-She is on the varsity sideline and competitive cheerleading teams, and also in National Honor Society.
-She is fond of journalism and hopes to pursue it as a career.
-In her free time, she enjoys reading, listening to Taylor Swift and watching her favorite television shows.
+Chloe Blumke is a senior and this is her fourth year being a staff writer for the Roar, and first year as a editor.
+She is on the varsity sideline and competitive cheerleading teams, and also in National Honor Society, Student Council, and SADD.
+She is fond of journalism and hopes to study it in college and minor Political Science In her free time, she enjoys reading and hanging out with her friends, and listening to musical theater.